UnsafePointer/android-facade-example/README.md

 android-facade-example
 ======================

-This is a facade example with an iOS application using android-async-http, Guava, ActiveAndroid and Gson.
+This is a facade example with an iOS application using Bolts, android-async-http, Guava, ActiveAndroid and Gson.